erikvargas1/CCNA-Notes/README.md

 **Host Route:** A host route is a route to a specific host, a single address, specified with a /32 mask.
 EX: 192.168.13.1/32

-A benefit of Dynamic Routing is: Routers will remove invalid routes (The destination network from the route table is replaced with the next-best route).

-**Here are a few key points.**
+A benefit of Dynamic Routing is: They allow routers to automatically learn routes to different destinations without having to manually configure static routes.
 Routers can use dynamic routing protocols to advertise information about their connected routes as well as routes they have learned from other devices.

 They form ‘adjacencies’ , also known as ‘neighbor relationships’ or ‘neighborships’ with adjacent routers to exchange this information.

-If multiple routes to a destination are learned, the router determines which route is superior and adds it to the routing table.

 ----